AMHERST COUNTY, Va. (WDBJ7) -- A jury is recommending an Amherst County man spend 103 years behind bars for trying to kill two sheriff's deputies.

-Trevor Ewers, 24, was found guilty on two counts of attempted capital murder of a law enforcement officer, two counts of use of a firearm in commission of a felony and aggravated malicious wounding of a law enforcement officer.
+Trevor Ewers, 24, was found guilty in September 2019 on two counts of attempted capital murder of a law enforcement officer, two counts of use of a firearm in commission of a felony and aggravated malicious wounding of a law enforcement officer.

 "I guess relief is the biggest feeling and just appreciation that the process works and justice was served," said Lyle Carver, Commonwealth's Attorney for Amherst County.
 "We feel good about it and happy for our victims that they can put it past it now."

-The charges stem from what, prosecutors say, started out as a routine traffic stop in Sept. of 2017.
+The charges stem from what prosecutors say started as a "routine" traffic stop in September 2017.

 Ewers was riding as a passenger in the back seat of the vehicle.
-In body camera video played in court Thursday, jurors heard Ewers tell Meador he was intoxicated.
+In body camera video played in court, jurors heard Ewers tell Meador he was intoxicated.

-Ewers later took the stand, reinforcing the fact that he was intoxicated, consuming both alcohol and illicit drugs.
-A friend of Ewers also testified that he chose to drive because Ewers was drunk.
+Ewers later took the stand, reinforcing the fact that he was intoxicated, consuming alcohol and illicit drugs.
+A friend of Ewers also testified he chose to drive because Ewers was drunk.

-Karajankovich and Meador testified that as a part of the routine traffic stop they asked Ewers to get out of the car for a pat-down to make sure he had no weapons.
-Both officers said when Ewers was outside of the car he pointed a gun toward them.
+Karajankovich and Meador testified that as a part of the traffic stop, they asked Ewers to get out of the car for a pat-down to make sure he had no weapons.
+Both officers said when Ewers was outside the car he pointed a gun toward them.

 Karajankovich can be heard screaming in the body camera video when she sees the weapon.

-Meador said that he put his hand on Ewers to prevent him from pointing the gun at anyone.
-A short struggle ensued and then jurors heard several gunshots ring out in the video.
-Ewers fired three shots, one hit Meador in the head leaving him with a minor injury, but permanent damage.
+Meador said he put his hand on Ewers to prevent him from pointing the gun at anyone.
+A short struggle ensued and, jurors heard, several gunshots ring out in the video.
+Ewers fired three shots; one hit Meador in the head leaving him with a minor injury, but permanent damage.

 Karajankovich said she fired her weapon when she saw blood coming from Meador's head.
-She struck Ewers who was treated at the hospital for injuries as well.
+She struck Ewers, who was treated at a hospital for injuries as well.

 Carver called the seconds when the shots were fired, "life-threatening chaos."